solidpixel/solidpixel.github.io/_posts/2021-11-23-floats_in_shaders.md

 - Half-float vertex attributes require half the memory bandwidth to load.
-- Two half-float variables can be packed into a 32-bit register, so you can run more complex shaders without reducing core thread occupancy.
+- Two half-float variables can be packed into a 32-bit register, so you can run more complex shaders without reducing core thread occupancy or incurring stack spills.
+Stack spilling is particularly expensive, and reducing precision is one of the quickest ways to reduce it.
 - Two half-float variables can be processed per clock for most common arithmetic operations, so your shader maths can go up to twice as fast.
 - Toggling half the number of transistors per operation saves a *lot* of